vmware/versatile-data-kit/examples/README.md

 # Versatile Data Kit Examples

-This section provides a set of examples that explore some of the features provided by Versatile Data Kit.
+This section provides the source code for examples that explore some of the features provided by Versatile Data Kit.

+For the full tutorials (articles about each example) please visit [Versatile Data Kit examples documentation](https://github.com/vmware/versatile-data-kit/wiki/Examples)

 ## Basic Examples
 Tutorials to get started with generic ingestion tasks in VDK: